w-duffy/2024-april-notes/14-week/study-guidy/README.md

 ## React

 - Know how to pass props and receive props in components
-- Know how to create a controlled `form` with dynamic validations (sorry, can't use the browser 🤷‍♂️)
+- Know how to create a controlled `form` with dynamic validations (sorry, can't use the browser based form validations 🤷‍♂️)
   - This will require `useState` and `useEffect`
   - Setting form values and setting error validations as needed.
   - Know how to use `labels`, `inputs`, and `buttons` with `forms`, and know how to disable a button conditionally.